New To The Couple and Family Clinic? Welcome!

 What to Expect on Your First Visit

-Your Couples Therapist welcomes new clients.
+The Couple and Family Clinic welcomes new clients.
 Finding a therapist who is a good fit for you is an important decision that can have real impacts on your health and well-being.
-By choosing Your Couples Therapist, you can feel confident that you have chosen to work with a therapist who is dedicated to his profession.
+By choosing The Couple and Family Clinic, you can feel confident that you have chosen to work with a therapist who is dedicated to his profession.
 To understand what to expect on your first visit, please read through this page.

 I work to build strong relationships with my clients by consistently providing those I serve with respect, a non-judgmental stance, and an openness to work together to better understand what is causing distress.